 However, populism is on the rise as it progressively becomes synonymous with strength.
 However, if Europe stays centrist and united, it can emerge as a firm standing soldier in the war against cowardice.
 Nationalism is a form of cowardice.
 It can be described by the Russian saying ‘my house is on the outskirts’.
 In English this is well known as the famous politics of ‘splendid isolation’ which is precisely what Brexit is, and what ‘Frexit’ and the possible collapse of the European Union would be too.
 The polls encouragingly predict that even if Le Pen emerges as a winner in the first round of the elections, she is likely to be defeated in the second by Emmanuel Macron from the centrist ‘En Marche’.

 The citizens of the Western countries, wrapped up in warm blankets, seem to forget sometimes that they are the ones who have the real face and the real identity.
 The Western culture of individuals seems to be losing to the societies that are more communal.
 If people in Europe remain cooperative, the European Union could save the collapsing world from itself.

-The British should not reject their Christian and European past, perhaps not yet, because the morals behind this past make the United Kingdom strong.
-We have to support strong, moral, intelligent leaders, as in our own lives we aspire to be the same.
+The British should not reject their Christian and European past, perhaps not yet, because the morals behind this past make their nation strong.
+We have to support moral, intelligent leaders, as in our own lives we aspire to be the same.
 As propaganda and politics are nowadays synonymous, the polls might just help France to remember the EU motto, In Varietate Concordia.